 Tour Edge is adding three new lofts to its popular Exotics CBX Hybrid line — 17° 19°, 22°, giving it six altogether.
 Six different loft options makes the Exotics CBX the most extensive hybrid line available with more lofts available than any other manufacturer that has hybrids in play on the professional tours.
 Several players on the PGA Champions Tour, in particular, are putting these clubs into play.
 This unprecedented range in hybrid lofts provides a loft for every possible distance scenario and also provides the golfer the ability to expertly choose the best gaps for shots off the tee and/or shots from the fairway or rough.
 Along with their first-ever titanium face, stainless steel body and carbon fiber sole configuration, the new CBX line includes the company’s TrueLoft System.
 Through extra quality control methods in the bending process of unfinished heads, plus a triple-check on loft and lie in the final stages of the club head making process, Tour Edge is committed to making sure that each club head fits the exact loft that is listed on the club head.

-Based in Switzerland, TPT has carved out its own niche with a combination of materials and by-hand winding processes that yield batches of shafts with the same frequency, controlling the finishing process to within one micron.
+Based in Switzerland, TPT has carved out its own niche with a combination of materials and auto-winding processes that yield batches of shafts with the same frequency, controlling the finishing process to within one micron.
 It’s incredibly precise.
 “We can reduce torque, stiffen the tip, soften the tip,” says Jeff Meyer, technical director.
 “We have infinite design opportunities.
 We only use authorized fitters so we make sure that every golfer is fit with the right product.
 And the automation process that we’re currently putting into action makes sure we’re that much more dialed in.”
 TPT also employs a proprietary numbering system to denote its flexes — from 15 (heavier) to 19 (heavier), with lower and higher kick points corresponding to each number.
 This gives fitters the widest possible parameters to fitting every club to every player, right through the bag.
 Those with high clubhead speed often go with the lighter, higher kickpoint shaft, while slower swingers somehow find their way to the heavier shafts.
 David Leadbetter is a big fan and helps get the word out through his golf schools.

 If you want to get the true measure of a man, look into his underwear … or at least what brand he’s sporting when he hits the first tee.
 Comfort, breathability and support will all be high on his list.
 The skivvies of 2Undr — a Canadian company whose name is not a variation on the Aussie phrase, but rather from the motocross community, whose common credo is keeping “two wheels under” you at all times — check off each of those boxes in a big way.
 Their three-inch trunk, six-inch boxer brief and nine-inch long leg inseam fits come in a half dozen styles depending on fabric mix, with the lenzing-modal fabric mix in Swingshift and the lenzing-modal-cotton Dayshift leading the way, followed by “Nightshift,” “Gearshift,” “Powershift” and “Longjohn” styles made from nylon, poly or bamboo cotton.
 All include what’s called the Joey Pouch, which lends extra support to a guy’s “most valuable assets” while eliminating the skin contact that leads to chafing, as well as the No Drip Tip that wicks away moisture and lets the air in.
 Special “flatlocked” stitching and a roll-resistant waistbands just jack up the comfort level.
 The 2Undr family comes in dozens of colors and patterns, some of them downright inspired and often of the double-entendre variety, and their collection of official NCAA team colors is growing by the day.
 As is our, uh, enthusiasm for this fun and functional foundational garment.